 Guy de Maupassant (1850 – 1893), a young scholar who was to become a prominent writer of short fiction, recalls seeing Courbet on a visit to Etretat in September, 1869:

 In a vast, empty room, a fat, dirty, greasy man was slapping dollops of white paint on a blank canvas with a kitchen knife.
 From time to time he would press his face against the window and look out at the storm.
 The breakers came so close that they seemed to batter the house and completely envelop it in foam and the roar of the sea.
 The salty water hammered the panes like hail and ran down the walls.
 This work became ‘The Wave’ and caused a public sensation.

 Courbet completed nine seascapes at this time (including Cliffs at Etretat and Stormy Sea) and sold five of them for a total of 4,500 francs.
-As he began a large new one to exhibit at the 1870 Salon, he learned that his work had been awarded a gold medal at the International Exhibition in Brussels (by a unanimous vote) and that he had received another official decoration at an exhibition in Munich.
+As he began a large new one to exhibit at the Salon in 1870, he learned that his work had been awarded a gold medal at the International Exhibition in Brussels (by a unanimous vote) and that he had received another official decoration at an exhibition in Munich.
 He traveled there in September to accept, and in addition to the fêtes in his honor, there was a beer-drinking contest.
 Courbet won.
 He was asked to give a technical demonstration to the edification and delight of the members of the Bavarian Academy, and before he left Munich, he dashed off a souvenir painting for his admirers, which he signed, “COURBET, without ideals and without religion.”

 He would live up to that slogan within the next two years.

 The articles published on this blog are copyrighted by Lucy Paquette.
 An article or any portion of it may not be reproduced in any medium or transmitted in any form, electronic or mechanical, without the author’s permission.
 You are welcome to cite or quote from an article provided you give full acknowledgement to the author.